 You do need to change your password if you have an account at Google, Yahoo, Facebook or any other web service that uses Open SSL encryption.
 However, it is important to not change your passwords until you get confirmation from the website that the bug has been successfully patched.
 That said, most major websites will be patched by now.

-Website/Application Owners Need to Replace Security Certificate
+Website/App Owners Need to Replace Security Certificate

 Web security analysts doing an in-depth analysis of the flaw have determined that all 500,000 affected sites should revoke their security certificates and issue a new certificate to avoid the possibility of phishing.
 Furthermore, certificate authorities are offering to revoke and reissue security certificates for no charge.
-There is one problem, however…all these certification revocations are likely to result in slow browsing on the Internet for the next few days
+There is one problem, however… All these certification revocations are likely to result in slow browsing on the Internet for the next few days

-Your browser automatically compares the security certificate of a website you visit versus a list of certificates that have been revoked.
+Your browser automatically compares the security certificate of a website you visit against a list of certificates that have been revoked.
 In most cases the list is not that long, but because of the need to replace certificates now, the list is going to be thousands of names long every day for at least a week or so.
 That means confirming a site’s identity is likely to take significantly longer.
 The length of the delay for the security certificate process will vary based on the individual website, but experts say there’s a good chance many users will experience delays.

 Note to KUWARE hosting clients: All our servers were patched within 24 hours of bug discovery, and all SSLs have been revoked and renewed.